 The Piedmont economy climbed 8.97 percent in the past year, generating $12,449,840.88 in business activity subject to state sales tax in fiscal year 2015 (July 2014-June 2015) compared to $11,424,968.93 in FY2014.
 To see complete, monthly reports of sales tax information on Piedmont, visit the South Dakota Department of Revenue website.

 Employment and Workforce

-The largest employer in Piedmont is the Piedmont Elementary School, where 68 staff members work.
+The largest employer in Piedmont is the Piedmont Elementary School, where over 68 staff members work.

 Community members also work at the Elk Creek Valley Market and Slash J Bar & Grill, as well as a handful of cafes, a gas station and small mechanic shops.
 But because Piedmont is a bedroom community of Rapid City, many residents commute to their places of employment in Rapid City.

 Meade County had a 75.8 percent proportion of adults working, less than the South Dakota average of 76.4 percent, but larger than the national average of 68.7 percent.

 The economy of Piedmont was once more robust, with a gypsum plant in the mid-1900s, multiple saw mills, several restaurants and three banks.
 By 1977, the only major industry in the Piedmont area was the Little Rivers Lumber Company.

 Like several of the small towns near Sturgis, the Piedmont economy benefits during the annual Sturgis Motorcycle Rally in August, which brings business and fills the campgrounds bordering the town.

 The Median Household Income of the city of Piedmont was $72,794 in 2015,.
 That’s larger than both the South Dakota median of $53,017 and the national median of $55,775.

 Approximately 9.9 percent of the total population in Meade county live in poverty.
 The state’s poverty rate is 13.7 percent as compared to the United States average of 14.7 percent.